 Safety features in NordVPN’s software include DNS leak protection as well as an automatic kill switch.
 Most providers reserve these extras for Mac and Windows users, but NordVPN adds support for iOS devices as well, making it one of the more secure mobile VPNs around.

 Known for its lightweight software and impressive region lock dodging capabilities, IPVanish stands as a strong candidate for Popcorn Time use thanks to high speed test scores and uncompromised security.
-The service offers 750 servers in 60 countries, all with 256-bit AES encryption and a no-exceptions zero-logging policy.
+The service offers 1,300 servers in over 60 countries, all with 256-bit AES encryption and a no-exceptions zero-logging policy.
 Unlimited bandwidth and no restrictions on torrent or P2P traffic make it a great choice for movie streams, as does the default five simultaneous device connections available on all plans.

 As with all VPNs, speed tests for IPVanish vary depending on location, but some of the results are simply amazing.
 Cities like Chicago, Los Angeles, and Toronto consistently score in the 55-60 Mbps range, numbers even local service providers would be proud of.
 Many other cities average at around half that, which still hits slightly higher than most VPN services.